Postgraduate taught

 Timetable

-All classes will normally be on one day of the week during the first half of semester 2 (normally Fridays)
+All classes and practicals will normally be on Fridays during the first half of semester 2 including an optional half-day field class.

 Co-requisites